At this time, euthanasia and cremation services are only available by appointment.

 If you wish to be present with your pet during the euthanasia procedure, we recommend contacting your pet’s primary veterinarian to inquire about this service.
 You may schedule an appointment with our veterinary clinic at 303-442-4030 ext.
 680. Patients who have not been seen previously by our clinic will require a brief veterinary exam prior to the euthanasia service.

 The Humane Society of Boulder Valley reserves the right to refuse the euthanasia service if guardianship or medical or behavioral condition cannot be confirmed.

 We know losing a pet can be a devastating experience.
 Humane Society of Boulder Valley offers a Pet Loss Support Group for those who have experienced or anticipate the loss of their companion animal.

 Please note: Our Pet Loss Support Group is now available through virtual meetings.
-Please call 303-604-5331 to request access to the virtual meeting space for one of the following meetings:
+Please call 303-604-5331 to request access to the virtual meeting space at the next meeting: